CraftAcademy/gitpong-demo/README.md

 Using a middleman site to demonstrate the Git pong flow

 ```
-As Batman
+As Iron Man
-In order to catch the Joker
+In order to catch the Thanos
-I need to service the Batmobile
+I need to service the Iron suit
 ```

 ```